kudzie-zoh/alx-higher_level_programming/0x11-python-network_1/README.md

 - How to make HTTP GET request
 - How to make HTTP POST/PUT/etc. request
 - How to fetch JSON resources
-- How to manipulate data from an external service
+- How to manipulate data from an external service.

 ### Resources used
 - [Python Documentation](https://docs.python.org/3/howto/urllib2.html)